 Gates, who was in Australia on vacation the day the company went public, celebrated the occasion by cashing out $150,000 of his IPO earnings to pay off the mortgage on his Seattle house.
 Paul Allen, who was at least actually in Seattle on IPO day, told a local paper that he was "very happy" and "might go out for some champagne later to celebrate."
 Two wild and crazy guys.

 So, how much would you be worth today if you bought a bunch of MSFT shares 30 years ago and held on to them?
 Well, as you know by now, Microsoft (both the company and the stock price) grew at an unbelievable pace after going public.
 The stock has paid many dividends and has split several times.
-When you account for all the dividends, splits etc, someone who was smart enough to invest $10,000 in Microsoft back in March 1986, today would be sitting on around $9 million.
+If you had bought $10,000 worth of Microsoft on the IPO day, you would have been able to acquire 476 shares.
+After various stock splits and dividend reinvestments, today you would own 137,088 shares.
+At today's closing price, your stake would be worth $32,215,680.

 But if you really really wanted to get rich and you could choose a company to invest in at its inception, I would highly recommend Warren Buffett's Berkshire Hathaway, because $10,000 invested in Berkshire back in 1964 would be worth $105 million today!
 And while we're on the subject, $10,000 worth of Coca-Cola purchased in 1919 would be worth $2.5 BILLION today.